 Power Selection defines two power modes for a function: Lower Current Mode and Higher Current Mode.
 A card implementing Power Selection gives the host the choice between these two power modes.
-These modes can be used for functions, such as a radio, which can operate in full performance (Higher Current Mode) or reduced performance (Lower Current Mode).
-A card's support of Power Selection is indicated with the SPS bit (Support Power Selection) in the FBR.
-The host enables Power Selection with the EPS bit (Enable Power Selection) in the FBR.
+These modes can be used for functions, which can operate in full performance (EPS=0: Higher Current Mode) or reduced performance (EPS=1: Lower Current Mode).